 Both Vivitrol and Suboxone come with their own sets of side effects, which patients should be aware of before starting treatment.

-Suboxone Side Effects Some common side effects of Suboxone include:
+Common side effects of Suboxone include:

 Vivitrol Side Effects For those receiving Vivitrol, common side effects include injection site reactions, headaches, and fatigue.
 There’s also a risk of liver damage, so liver function needs to be monitored regularly.
 One of the most serious risks is the potential for overdose if a patient relapses after stopping Vivitrol, as their tolerance to opioids will be significantly reduced.